How to set up efficient expense management

 When choosing an expense management system, ensure it includes automation to help you save time, decrease errors and improve your workflow.
 Which software you use depends on your business needs.
 But, when it comes to media spend, Juni is a financial platform that can save you time with automation.

 Juni can collect and scan your Google Ads and Facebook Ads invoices automatically and pre-fill all the payment details with our integrations.
 We also match your paid invoices to the right transactions, so you don’t have to.
-You can also benefit from automated insights and real-time data on your ad spend in one smart dashboard.
-Juni’s wide range of integrations can help streamline managing your expenses.
+You can also automatically import your receipts and invoices with your dedicated Juni inbox for effortless spend management, and match receipts to transactions.

 Your expense management tool should integrate with your accounting software.
 This will cut out the tasks of manually uploading transactions, receipts and other information to create journal entries, saving you lots of time.

-Juni integrates with Xero to automatically sync your bank feed.
+Juni integrates with Fortnox to automatically sync your bank feed.
 You can also do seamless exports to software like Netsuite or Fortnox.
 Soon, we’re launching SIE file exports and other tools to simplify your accounting process so you can save even more precious time.

 Regular tracking and reporting in your accounting software, ERP or a financial platform like Juni are vital for effective expense management.
 Tracking expenses lets you spot trends and make decisions based on them sooner rather than later.